vxcamiloxv/reactive-variables-ssr-concurrency-issue/README.md

 ### Current behavior
-The reactive variable keep the same value across request on SSR event if the apollo client even if stopped / destroyed or the cache was cleaned/reset, it becomes a global variable in server.
+The reactive variable keep the same value across request on SSR event if the apollo client was stopped / destroyed or the cache was cleaned/reset, it becomes a global variable in server.

 ## Quick Start